StrongMocha: Tell us about yourself and how you came upon the idea for nVeil.

 We are creating veils for different purposes.
 The most recent issue is with a series of veils that leave the central portion of the image unveiled.

-StrongMocha: How does the Final Cut Pro and Final Cut Express plugin differ?
+StrongMocha: How do the Final Cut Pro and Final Cut Express plugin differ?

 nVeil works equally in each.